Alignak-monitoring-contrib/alignak-backend/docs/api.rst

 Authentication in the backend
 -----------------------------

-The is an authentication system in the backend.
+The backend needs an authentication.

 There are user accounts defined with *username*, *password* and *token*

-To access to backend enpoints, you need the *token* associated to your account.
+To access the backend enpoints, you need to provide the *token* associated to your account.

 Get the token
 ~~~~~~~~~~~~~

-Send POST method to *http://127.0.0.1:5000/login* with fields:
+POST on *http://127.0.0.1:5000/login* with fields:

 * *username*: xxx
 * *password*: xxx